CollinM/plankton/doc/LAB-NOTEBOOK.md

 Had to create a quick and dirty pipeline abstraction since Spark ml's wasn't exatly cooperating.
 Everything runs successfully, now to do some feature engineering...

 Questions for Ravi:
-- Spark ml vs mllib?
+- Spark ml vs. mllib?
 - Data normalization
 - Data augmentation
 - Image feature extraction in Spark?